Measured identity, data encryption and signing, anchored to a hardware root of trust with layered physical and digital security.

 Hardware root of trust

-On the Pi, and similar low cost computers, keys are often stored on the removable SD card.
+On the Raspberry Pi and similar single board computers, keys are often generated in software and stored on the removable SD card.
 This is a big problem because the SD card is easily removed and the keys quickly copied.

-The corresponding public key can be accessed through the zymbit API to support digital signing, TLS and other assymetric key operations.
+The corresponding public key can be accessed through the Zymbit API to support digital signing, TLS and other asymmetric key operations.

-Devices that are unattended are exposed to physical attacks; common exploits include removing the SD card, probing of data buses or attaching debug tools.
-Providing some level of physical protection is a good starting point but it’s often overlooked because its seems low tech or hard to execute.
+Devices that are unattended are exposed to physical attacks; common exploits include removing the SD card, probing data buses, attaching debug tools and even side-channel power analysis and glitching attacks.

-Zymbit security modules provide two perimeter detect circuits which, if broken, signal a breach in the physical perimeter of the host device.
-Such an event can be used to flag a breach, lock up or permanently destroy keys.
+Despite the value of physical protection, it is often overlooked because its feels low tech and can be tricky to execute in a reliable manner.
+Zymbit security modules make it easy too add physical security to a design.
+Each modules comes with two perimeter detect circuits which, if broken, signal a breach in the physical perimeter of the host device.
+Such an event can be used to flag a breach-event in software and lock up or permanently destroy keys.

 Device integrity, identity and authentication